jman11111/SEProject2/README.md

 # SEProject2

-We built a frontend and backend to support the searching of similar tweets to the one put in to the front end
+We built a React.js application along with a Node.js backend server to provide the react frontend with data.

-## Getting Started

-Not sure of this yet

 ## Functionality

-GUI: Sophie working in react to make a webapp like frontend, unknown if it will be a web app or not, or just local hosting.
+GUI: Sophie (The Savior) working in react to make a locally hosted webapp like frontend

-Twitter Search API: Jean luc getting tokens, working in node to help
+Twitter Search API: Main logic for the search API is in server.js, includes authorization for both Yahoo Weather and Twitter (please don't steal credentials).
+Jack Broncato and Jean-Luc provided twitter backend API calls for the frontend

-Weather API: Jack Naworski getting Weather data when fed a location
+Weather API: Jack Naworski provided backend weather data when fed a location

-Design Pattern: Observer, to check for when requests are received from frontend, so corresponding data can be sent from backend.
-Jack Broncato is to do backend in node and have the two API’s interact with it.
+Design Pattern: Observer, the server observes for requests and responds when they are recieved.
+(Jack B.)

 ### Installing

-not sure yet
+- Yarn: make sure to install Yarn so that you are able to get the dependencies to run the program.
+    - Follow this link to install yarn https://yarnpkg.com/lang/en/docs/install/#debian-stable
+    - To build and run the frontend enter this in command: ```yarn install && cd client && yarn install && cd ..```
+    - Then run yarn with the command while in the client folder: ```yarn build```
+    - Then: ```yarn start```

 ## Running the tests

-not sure yet
+- For testing the backend APIs run server.js in src/main.
+Use ```node server.js``` which should tell you the server is listening, if running correctly.

+- While server.js is running, on a seperate terminal, run ``` node requesttest.js``` or ```node weathertest.js``` depending on which you would like to test.

 ## Built With/Requirements

-not sure yet
+- Yarn
+- Express
+- Twitter-node-client
+- Axios
+- Various other modules (in the code already)

 ## Authors

 * **Jack Broncato** - *Back-end node Dev* - [jman11111](https://github.com/jman11111)

 * **Jean-Luc Putter** - *Back-end API Dev with node*

+* **Sophie Von Hatten** - *Solo Front-end Dev* - [svonhatten](https://github.com/svonhatten)

+* **Jack Narwoski** - *Back-end node Dev*